kylemcshea/dream-postal/README.md

 - **Targeting Systems**: Enhanced gameplay with full support for `ox_target` & `qb-target`.
 - **Notification Systems**: Get notified whether you use QB, ESX, okok, or mythic.

-### Developer Tools:
-Stuck with a package due to the job?
-Or maybe you're on a mission to record or find the exact coordinates of postal boxes?
-We've got handy developer tools for that!

 #### To Whitelist the job & add to `qb-cityhall`:
 1. In config.lua make `Config.IS_WHITELISTED_TO_JOB` true.
 2. In config.lua change `Config.WHITELISTED_JOB_TITLE` to job string of desired.
 We have it as `postal` by default.